Knock Knees (Genu Varum)

 Can adults develop knock knees?

-Yes, due to injury, obesity, or muscle weakness.
+Yes, adults can develop knock knees due to various factors such as injury, obesity, or osteoarthritis.

 How is knock knees diagnosed?